Getting Started

 persistence.DatabaseName("Samples_MongoDB_Server");

-Similarly, unless the database name setting is configured, the persistence will use the endpoint name as the database name.
-In this sample the database name will be Samples_MongoDB_Server.
+• If a database name is not specified, the persistence uses the endpoint name as the database name.
+In this sample the database name is Samples_MongoDB_Server.

 Order saga